golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 - CPU per hour price for the total time their CPUs spent computing,
 - environment per hour price for the total time they spent up and running,

-So for example, if you rent a 3-CPU node for 0.5 hour and the average load is 0.8 per CPU you will be charged `start_price +  (env_per_hour_price * 0.5) + (3 * cpu_per_hour_price * 0.8 * 0.5)`.
+So for example, if you rent a 3-CPU node for half an hour (0.5) and the average load is 0.8 per CPU you will be charged `start_price +  (env_per_hour_price * 0.5) + (3 * cpu_per_hour_price * 0.8 * 0.5)`.

 The following properties allow you to reject providers with any of the prices exceeding your limits.